bezmoradi/tutorials/go/04-function.md

 }
 ```

-As long as the function that we pass as the second argument to the `transformNumbers()` function accepts an input of type integer and returns an integer, we are good to go (Both `double()` and `triple()` functions meed this criteria).
+As long as the function that we pass as the second argument to the `transformNumbers()` function accepts an input of type integer and returns an integer, we are good to go (both `double()` and `triple()` functions meet this criteria).

 ### Closures